 Courses in Women’s, Gender, and Sexuality Studies are taught by faculty from numerous disciplines who engage in writing and research that enrich their own fields and contribute to the vitality of the classroom experience.
 Thus, the department in WGS seeks to promote that research and to bring together the wealth of perspectives offered by a diverse and creative faculty.

 WGS faculty, staff, and students have long been engaged in the intellectual, social, and extracurricular life of the Wake Forest campus and of the broader community.
 As such, WGS offers extensive opportunities for internships, promotes service learning and activism on behalf of women’s and gay/lesbian rights, and strives for a non-gender-biased, open-minded society.
-In partnership with the program in American Ethnic Studies and others, and as a Wake Forest academic program, it “rejects hatred and bigotry in any form” (WFU Bulletin 2006/07, p.
+In partnership with the program in American Ethnic Studies and others, and as a Wake Forest academic department, it “rejects hatred and bigotry in any form” (WFU Bulletin 2006/07, p.
 12).

 The WGS Mission within the Broader WFU Mission

-The program in Women’s, Gender, and Sexuality Studies embraces, celebrates and promotes key elements of the broader Wake Forest University mission.
+The department in Women’s, Gender, and Sexuality Studies embraces, celebrates and promotes key elements of the broader Wake Forest University mission.

 “Wake Forest has been dedicated to the liberal arts for over a century and a half…” (WFU Bulletin 2005/06, p.
 13).

-WGS requires its minors to study courses from across the curriculum and encourages them to combine disciplinary work in the capstone WGS 321 Research Seminar in Women’s and Gender Studies.
+WGS requires its majors and minors to study courses from across the curriculum and encourages them to combine disciplinary work in the capstone WGS 321 Research Seminar in Women’s and Gender Studies.

 “[Wake Forest] seeks to encourage habits of mind that ask ‘why,’ that evaluate evidence, that are open to new ideas, that attempt to understand and appreciate the perspectives of others, that accept complexity and grapple with it, that admit error, and that pursue truth.”
 (WFU Bulletin 2006/07, p.
 13).